Garrakx/Custom-Regions/README.md

 ```
 - The first number indicates the numberID of the pearl (later it will determine the name of dialogue file).
 - The second field is the name that it will appear in Devtools, it can be anything (for example: `root_pearl_CC`)
-- The third field is the color in hex (for example `00FF00`, use an HEX color picker online for example).
+- The third field is the color in hex (for example `00FF00`, use an HEX color picker online).
 - The fourth field is optional if you want your pearl to shine in a different color.

 *If you want to add pearls without dialogue, you are done.
 If you want dialogue keep following the instructions*